 One of the simplest and most effective methods for controlling your calorie intake is portion control.
 Often, we eat what is on our plate rather than what our body needs.
 By deciding beforehand how much we need and what goes on our plate, we are a lot more likely to succeed in controlling our diet and calorie intake.

-Here’s a scenario: You’ve identified that your recommended daily caloric intake is 2,200 kcal.
-It’s now time for dinner and you’ve already consumed 1,500 kcal throughout the day.
+Here’s a scenario: You’ve identified that your recommended daily calorie intake is 2,200 kcal.
+It’s now time for dinner, and you’ve already consumed 1,500 kcal throughout the day.
 That leaves you with an allowance of 700 kcal for dinner.
-You should then portion what goes onto your dinner plate accordingly in order to keep those extra pounds away.
+You should then portion what goes onto your dinner plate accordingly to keep those extra pounds away.

 A range of dishes on your dining table to choose from: